1992 Winter Paralympics: Participating nations

+Visual identity

+The logo was designed by Jean-Michel Folon.
+It featured a bird with broken wings flying high over a mountain peak, symbolizing the abilities of the participating athletes.

 Mascot

 The official mascot was Alpy, designed by Vincent Thiebaut, represented the summit of the Grande Motte mountain in Tignes.
 Alpy was shown on a mono-ski to demonstrate its athleticism and the colours of white, green and blue were used to represent purity/snow, hope/nature and discipline/the lake.
-The bird logo was designed by Jean-Michel Folon.